Koh Eng Tong: Personal life

 Koh Eng Tong was an official of the Selangor Health and Strength Association and a qualified international weightlifting referee.

 He had damaged his vocal cords during weightlifting, leaving him with a hoarse voice ever since.

 He reportedly had a habit of burning joss sticks before competitions.
 He burned a joss stick before his match in the 7th National Games of the Republic of China.
 He tried to do the same during the 1950 British Empire Games, but found it hard to find in New Zealand.

-Koh managed to contact fellow Empire Games gold medallist Tho Fook Hung at The Penang Home for the Infirm and Aged in 28 October 1993.
+Koh managed to contact fellow Empire Games gold medallist Tho Fook Hung at The Penang Home for the Infirm and Aged on 28 October 1993.
 Tho died a few hours after his visit, with Koh helping the preparation of his funeral.

 He had donated his Empire Games gold medal to the National Museum.
 He also donated artifacts and a photo he took of the 1956 Summer Olympics to the Australian Sports Museum.

 Death

-Koh Eng Tong died in 2 October 2006 at the age of 89.
+Koh Eng Tong died on 2 October 2006 at the age of 89.
 He was buried at Nirvana Memorial Park in Semenyih, Selangor.